dunhamsteve/aoc2022/README.md

 Ok, for fun I skipped updating the map and kept a RBTree of elves, and it was slower.

+**Day 25**

+An easy one, kinda reminded me of negabinary, but I didn't bother looking up the details of that.
+Code was a little imperative, but I'll save trying other approaches for another day.

 ## Rust Notes

 - Editor tooling is nice: